These Bylaws reflect changes approved by the SBA Board of Directors at the SBA meeting on September 16th, 2013.

 Section 1: Law Event Approval Form (Mandatory)

 Requests for funding must be initiated by completing a Law Event Approval Form (LEAF) which can be found and processed through the UCI Law Intranet.
-This form should be completed for each single event only.
-Each event requires a separate form.
+Each event requires a separate LEAF.
 Forms combining events may be returned to the submitter for revision.
 The Appropriations Committee may base its allocation decision on factors such as:

 - Amount of specificity in your organization's request;

-- Number of students served by your organization (both as members and event attendees);
+- Number of students served by the organization (both as members and event attendees);

 - Whether the event is being co-sponsored by two or more student organizations.
-The Appropriations Committee has an express policy favorably fund events co-sponsored by multiple student organizations.
+The Appropriations Committee looks favorably upon events co-sponsored by multiple student organizations.

 Section 2: Additional Material Information Submission (Optional)